YangVincent/YangVincent.github.io/_posts/2016-08-19-peterprinciple.md

   * Push for cultural change 2 years
   * Home network
   * Don't worry about promotions, but do more work than expected to fulfill your vision
-  * Don't burn out - time your work
+  * Don't burn out - time your work and maintain work/life balance
   * It takes a week to fully relax and remove yourself from work (ex: Ebay had 4 week sabbaticals for people every 4 years)
   * Culture/collaboration breeds innovation
-  * Move around in the same company, don't jump.
+  * Move around in the same company; don't jump.
 You don't make meaningful contributions until around 2 years in.